FracTrackerAlliance/data_report_generator/README.md

 Simply upload the csv file after running the Flickr scraping code, and hit "Create Report"

+(NOTE: it will take 10 - 20 seconds to load the graphs after you click the "Create Report" button.)

 ### How to make edits to it on your own machine

 1. Install the requirements